 The student performs a self-evaluation for each day of clinical learning.
 This analysis should include specific behaviors, actions, and techniques that will lead them to attain published clinical objectives.

 Daily electronic (Typhon) evaluations are logged into an electronic clinical evaluation data bank created for each student nurse anesthetist.
+These are reviewed with SRNA during practicum evaluations by clinical coordinator / administration.

 Practicum Evaluations: